victoria655/Ramen-Rater/README.md

 Javascript-for adding interactivity of the page with the user

 Known Issue

 1.The data is not stored in the browser

 2.One can only rate the 8 dishes which are all in the image choices which one sees when they fill in the form

 Contact Information:

- Feel free to reach out incase of any inquiry Email:karonjivictoria@gmail.com phone number:0743823450
+ Feel free to reach out incase of any inquiry

+ Email:karonjivictoria@gmail.com

+ phone number:0743823450

 License and Copyright Information

 License:

 This project is licensed under the MORINGA license.

-Copyright © 2025 Praise Victoria.
+Copyright © 2025 Praise Victoria.All rights reserved.
-All rights reserved.

 Link To Live Site :

 Your site is live at https://victoria655.github.io/Ramen-Rater/